Role of educated youth, important in rejection of extremist mindset: President

 He said Islam rejects promotion of extremist mindset and encourages a balanced way of life.

-He stressed the need for everyone to shun extremist narrative so as to make the country a heaven of peace.
+He stressed the need for everyone to shun extremist narrative so as to make the country a haven of peace.

 The President said Pakistan was blessed with a distinctive geography, which linked many regions and was also a source of connectivity among them.